lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 the environ variable `DEBUG`.

 When we do coding, we make mistakes.
-You have to keep an eye on the error stack, find out what is wrong, and fix them.
-Yes, I do fixed some bugs in this commit.
+You have to keep an eye on the error stack, find out what is wrong, and fix it.
+Yes, I did fix some bugs in this commit.

 And now start the server and client, visit `http://localhost:8000/`, and you